Transfer Records to the Archives

 collapse icon

-• Log in using your UTLN and email (LDAP) password.
+• Log in using your UTLN.

 • Enter an approximate size for the transfer (probably in megabytes or boxes).

-• Click the format of the records.
+• Click the format of the records from the dropdown menu (multiple selections are allowed).

 • Indicate how the records have been organized, if at all.

-• Click the "Inventory" button
+• Click Submit.

 collapse icon